Makkah Masjid, Hyderabad: Architecture

-Towards the southern end of the mosque lie the marble tombs of the Asaf Jahi rulers and family members, save the first (Asaf Jah I) and the last (Asaf Jah VII).
+Towards the southern end of the mosque are the marble tombs of the Asaf Jahi rulers and family members, save the first (Asaf Jah I) and the last (Asaf Jah VII).
 These are housed in a rectangular, arched, and canopied building, which was added in 1914 during the rule of Mir Osman Ali Khan, the last Asaf Jahi ruler.
 At both ends of this resting place for the Asaf Jahi's are two rectangular blocks with four minarets each.
 These minarets have elegant and circular balconies with low ornamental walls and arches.
 Above them is an octagonal inverted platter from which the rest of the minarets soar until arrested by a dome and a spire.